B4PT0R/streamlit_notebook/README.md

 st_notebook analysis.py -- --app # Locked app mode - clean interface, code cells hidden
 ```

-Or run it directly with Streamlit! (identical behavior)
+Or run it directly with Streamlit! (same result)
 ```bash
 streamlit run analysis.py          # Development mode
 streamlit run analysis.py -- --app # Locked app mode
 ```

+The main difference lies in that streamlit-notebook won't allow you to save changes to the notebook file on which `streamlit run` is currently looping on, which isn't a limitation if you open it with the dedicated `st_notebook` entry point.

 ### How it works?